-Can LEGO Go In Water?
-7 Things You Should Know!
+Can LEGO Go in Water?
+7 Surprising Things You Should Know

-So you planning on playing with your LEGO sets in water but are wondering whether they can go in the water?
+So you’re planning on playing with your LEGO sets in water but are wondering whether they can go in the water?

 Maybe you’re just thinking of building a custom city underwater but don’t know whether it would be a good idea or not.